The Dorothy Taubman Seminar

 Her expertise in Spanish and Latin American Piano Music has won her innumerable invitations to perform and present lecture-recitals both nationally and internationally.
 Ms. Taylor has premiered several Hispanic works in Philadelphia, including the Concerto Cubano by Paul Csonka with the Temple University Symphony Orchestra and the Concertino for Piano, Strings and Cymbals by Carlos Surinach with the Pennsylvania Pro Musica Orchestra, under the direction of Dr. Franklin Zimmerman and Rimas for voice and piano by Roberto Sierra.

 As a distinguished Latino artist she has been nominated for many awards and was recently selected by the Ibero-american Foundation as One of Six Outstanding Hispanic Women in the City of Philadelphia for her contributions to the promotion of Hispanic Music.
 Most recently, Professor Taylor lectured on the Taubman Approach in Scotland and Brazil.
 Upcoming lectures will take place in Finland and Peru.

-Seminar Assistant Director
+Seminar Associate Director

 Maria E. Botelho Hubler, pianist and piano teacher earned her Master of Music degree from the Esther Boyer College of Music at Temple University as a student of Maria del Pico Taylor with a full scholarship from the Brazilian Government.
 She obtained her Bachelor of Music from Faculdades de Artes Alcantara Machado, Brazil.
 Her teachers include Gilberto Tinetti, Sergio Melardi, José Eduardo Martins and Attillio Mastrogiovanni.